Vineeth

-Vineeth Radhakrishnan (born 23 August 1969) is an Indian actor, classical dancer, voice artist and choreographer who primarily works in Malayalam, Tamil and Telugu language films.
-He has also starred in a few Kannada and Bollywood films.
-He has won several awards including 2 Kerala State Film Awards, Kalaimamani from Government of Tamil Nadu and Filmfare Award South.
+Vineeth Radhakrishnan (born 23 August 1969) is an Indian actor, Bharatanatyam dancer, voice artist and choreographer who primarily works in Malayalam, Tamil and Telugu language films.
+He has also appeared in a few Hindi and Kannada films.
+He has won several awards including 3 Kerala State Film Awards, Kalaimamani honour from Government of Tamil Nadu and Filmfare Award South nominations.

 Early life

-Vineeth was born to K. T. Radhakrishnan and P. K. Shanthakumari on 23 August 1969 at Thalassery in Kannur district of North Kerala.
+Vineeth was born to K. T. Radhakrishnan and P. K. Shanthakumari on 23 August 1969 at Thalassery in Kannur district, Kerala.
+His family hails from the Travancore region (present-day Southern Kerala districts).
 He has a sister, Kavitha Dinesh.
-He studied at Good Shepherd International School, Ooty and St Joseph's Higher Secondary School, Thalassery.
-He pursued bachelors in commerce from The New College in 1991.

 Vineeth is the nephew of Ramachandran Nair, the husband of actress Padmini of the Travancore sisters.
-His aunt, Padmini and her sister, Ragini convinced his parents to send him to dancing school.
+His aunt, Padmini, and her sister, Ragini, convinced his parents to send him to dancing school.
+Actress Shobana is his cousin.

+Vineeth attended Good Shepherd International School, Ooty, St Joseph's Higher Secondary School, Thalassery, and St. Joseph's College, Devagiri, Kozhikode.
+He then pursued a Bachelor of Commerce from The New College, Chennai, in 1991.

-He learned the Bharathanatyam form of dance at the age of six, and won several dance prizes while a student, including the first prize at the Kerala State Youth festival for four years in a row and winning the top prize of "Kalaprathibha" in 1986.
+Vineeth started training in Bharathanatyam at the age of six and won several dance prizes while a student, including the first prize at the Kerala School Kalolsavam for four years in a row, also winning the top title of "Kalaprathibha" in 1986.